-‘American Horror Story’: Cast Spills Details on Season 7 and Season 8
+‘American Horror Story’: Cast Spills Details On Season 7 And Season 8

 “Sarah’s parts have not been written intentionally about the media,” he said.

-Adding to the intrigue, however, is Deadline‘s report this week that actor-comedian Billy Eichner had been cast as Paulson’s close confident, a character who mostly wears colorful tank tops.
+Adding to the intrigue, however, is Deadline‘s report this week that actor-comedian Billy Eichner had been cast as Paulson’s close confidant, a character who mostly wears colorful tank tops.

 As for American Horror Story Season 8, Murphy told Vanity Fair in October that he already knew his theme for the season.